 - c/o Melbourne Medical school, The University of Melbourne, Grattan Street, Victoria, 3010

-The Melbourne Clinical and Translational Sciences (MCATS) research platform seeks to facilitate and collaborate, with our partners to ensure resources are visible and mechanisms are in place for accessing the core research methods of Biostatistics, Health Economics or Health Informatics.
+The Melbourne Clinical and Translational Sciences (MCATS) research platform seeks to facilitate and collaborate to ensure resources are visible and mechanisms are in place for accessing the core research methods of Biostatistics, Health Economics or Health Informatics.
 These areas are a necessity for good research design and governance in order to generate research findings that lead to improved health care and informed health service reform.

 Biostatistics underpins the sound application of statistical methods in clinical research.View